When is the best time to take the tour?

 Weather not looking good – will we still sail?

 When booking it is important that your provide us with your contact details whilst in Shetland as we do sometimes have to cancel our tours due to adverse weather/sea conditions.
-If we do have to cancel due to weather on the day you have booked with us, we will contact you in advance to advise you and do our upmost to get you booked onto an alternative date/tour.
+If we do have to cancel due to weather on the day you have booked with us, we will contact you in advance to advise you and can on occasions be at short notice as the Shetland forecasts can be so changeable.
+If we have to cancel, we will do our upmost to get you booked onto an alternative date/tour.
 If you cannot join us another time, you will of course be given a full refund and hope to see you when you next visit Shetland.
 We do of course want you to have the best experience with us, so safety is our main priority and we take this very seriously.
 Please ensure to give us the contact details that will be accessible to you whilst you are in Shetland and ensure they are fully working, so that we can make contact and advise of any changes to scheduled tours.
 We are aware the mobile phone signals are poor in areas of Shetland, not a bad thing when you are on a relaxing holiday, but it is important for us if we need to get hold of you.
-If we can’t get through on the phone or if it goes through to voicemail, we will leave a message and we always like to send a text, plus email – just to ensure all contact methods covered.
+If we can’t get through on the phone or if it goes through to voicemail, we will leave a message and we always like to send a text, plus email if we have one for you – just to ensure all contact methods covered.

 Will we be back on time?

-We never know exactly what we’ll find on our excursions so we do sometimes return a few minutes late.
-If you have to be back exactly on time, to catch a ferry, a plane or a bus, please let us know at the start of the trip and we’ll make sure to dock on schedule.
+We never know exactly what we’ll find on our excursions, so we do sometimes return a few minutes late.
+If you have to be back exactly on time, to catch a ferry, a plane or a bus or for any other reason, please let us know at the start of the trip and we’ll make sure to dock on schedule.
 If you are joining our Supreme 3-hour minimum tour at 12:15pm and you’re catching the Northlink ferry south departing at 5:30pm, then not a problem as we will have you back in plenty of time to catch the ferry.

 Will it be cold and wet out there?

 It’s always colder at sea than on land, so we do recommend you dress warmly – maybe in one of those beautiful Shetland sweaters you can buy just a few steps from our departure point in Lerwick!
-It’s often showery in Shetland so if you want to stay on deck all the time, it’s best to bring some lightweight waterproofs as well.
-We have a partial canopy covering above the outside seating area on deck and we also have an indoor heated cabin if you get really cold or just wish to come in and chat to Skipper Brian.
-Whatever the weather out there – you are always guaranteed shelter on-board Seabird.
+It’s often showery in Shetland so if you want to stay on deck all the time, it’s best to bring some lightweight waterproofs as well and suitable footwear as the slipway where we pick up from, can sometimes be slippy.
+We have a partial canopy covering above the outside seating area on deck and we also have the bonus of an indoor heated cabin if you get really cold or just wish to come in and chat to Skipper Brian.
+Inside the cabin we have further seating to accommodate all 12 passengers, we also have a table you can sit around and browse our small, but expertly curated library.
+Whatever the weather out there – you are always guaranteed shelter and a fun experience on-board The Noss Boat Seabird.

 Which are the best seats?